-- To a gallon bag, add 1 cup flour, the sugar, the yeast, and one cup of warm water.
+- To a gallon bag, add 1 cup of flour, the sugar, the yeast, and one cup of warm water.
 Seal the bag and squeeze the contents with your hands until well blended.

 - Let it rest in a warm place for ten minutes or until bubbles appear.
 Dance while you wait.
 May we suggest Baby Sharks?

-- Open the bag and add 1 cup of flour, the dry milk, oil, and salt.
+- Open the bag and add 1 cup of flour, dry milk, oil, and salt.
 Seal the bag and squeeze the contents with your hands until well blended.

 - Add the last cup of flour, seal, and knead the bag until all the dry ingredients are wet.

 - Spread some flour on a clean table, kitchen counter, or large cutting board.
 Divide the dough between your children (if you have more than one) and invite them to knead it.
 Ideally, you want to keep them going for 5-10 minutes.
-Sometimes my kids are done after two minutes and no big harm done.
+Sometimes my kids are done after two minutes and no big harm is done.
 The bread gets eaten anyway.

 Teach your kids the proper kneading technique: Press – Lift – Fold.
 First, press the ball of dough.
 Then lift the top portion and fold it over.
 Repeat.
 I tell my kids it’s like pressing magic dust into a fairy cake.

 - What final loaf size do you prefer?
 You have a choice: one big loaf, two small, or, as in my family of four small kids, we prefer 4-6 mini loaves.
-The mini loaf pan we use has a cavity size 3.8×2.5 and also works well for pound bread.
+The mini loaf pan we use has a cavity size of 3.8×2.5 and also works well for pound bread.
 If you don’t have mini loaf pans, no problem.
 Just shape the dough into ovals, place them apart on a cookie sheet, and bake like that.

-Disclaimer: this post contains Amazon affiliate links.
+Disclaimer: This post contains Amazon affiliate links.
 If you make a purchase through my link, I will get a commission.
 Thank you for supporting Kid Minds!

-- Place your dough in the desired pan (first spray it with PAM or another oil spray) and let it rise for a half hour under a clean towel or plastic wrap.
+- Place your dough in the desired pan (first spray it with PAM or another oil spray) and let it rise for a half-hour under a clean towel or plastic wrap.

 - Bake at 375 F until golden brown: 9×13 loaf one hour; 8×4 loaf – 35 minutes.
 Four or five loaves in mini loaf pans – 20-25 minutes.

-To make this recipe gluten free, replace 3 cups of flour with 3 cups gluten-free flour + 3 teaspoons gluten-free thickeners like guar gum or xanthan gum.
+To make this recipe gluten-free, replace 3 cups of flour with 3 cups gluten-free flour + 3 teaspoons gluten-free thickeners like guar gum or xanthan gum.
 Today, I used King Arthur’s brand flour and xanthan gum.